dotnet/runtime/src/tools/illink/docs/data-formats.md

 ## Custom Attributes Annotations Format

-Attribute annotations direct the linker to behave as if the specified item has the specified attribute.
+Attribute annotations direct the trimmer to behave as if the specified item has the specified attribute.

-Attribute annotations can only be used to add attributes which have effect on linker behavior, all other attributes will be ignored.
-Attributes added via attribute annotations only influence linker behavior, they are never added to the output assembly.
+Attribute annotations can only be used to add attributes which have effect on trimmer behavior, all other attributes will be ignored.
+Attributes added via attribute annotations only influence trimmer behavior, they are never added to the output assembly.

 Attribute annotation XML can be embedded in an assembly by including it as an embedded resource with logical name `ILLink.LinkAttributes.xml`.
 To include an XML file in an assembly this way, use this in the project file: